quentinl-c/network_testing/README.md

 ```

 ### Step 5 : Connection to the coordinator
-You will control the deployment from the coordinator, so you need to connect on this node.
+You will control the deployment from the coordinator, so you need to be connected on this node.
 ```
 site> ssh root@coordinator-name
 ```